ananda-ramiah/Classification-of-TikTok-video-claim-data/Program Overview.md

 The Google Advanced Data Analytics Professional Certificate program is a comprehensive learning path that covers a range of topics related to data analysis and machine learning.
 The program consists of the following courses:

+Click [here](https://github.com/ananda-ramiah/Classification-of-Employee-Turnover-Data) to view the capstone project, which includes detailed explantion for each step.

 ### Foundations of Data Science
 - Introduction to data science and its significance in the modern world.
 - Understanding data types, data sources, and data quality.